QUICC-FOR/QUICCSQL/README.md

 - [x] Clean scientific name and TSN
 - [ ] Add NA in all columns exept species column (spp.)
 - [ ] Retrieve fr_com_name and en_com_name using ITIS API
+- [ ] Some code from NB are missing
 - [ ] Merge all reference table together (**Almost done**)

 #### **Code removed**